apache/systemds/algorithms-regression.md

-of $R^2$: in one version the residual sum-of-squares (RSS) includes any bias in the residual that might be present (due to the lack of, or inaccuracy in, the intercept); in the other version of RSS the bias is subtracted by “centering” the residual.
+of $R^2$: in one version the residual sum-of-squares (RSS) includes any bias in the residual that might be present (due to the lack of, or inaccuracy in, the intercept); in the other version of RSS the bias is subtracted by "centering" the residual.
 In both cases we subtract the bias in the total sum-of-squares (in the denominator), and $m'$ equals
 $m$ with the intercept or $m+1$ without the intercept.